captainAyan/accountlite-android/README.md

 ## About

 AccountLite Android is a lightweight accounting app with recording financial transactions (no inventory management available), classification(ledgers), and summarization(trial balance).
-The data is stored SQLite Database.
+The data is stored in a SQLite Database.

 ## Getting Started
 ### As User